oxford-pharmacoepi/MegaStudy/IncidencePrevalence Shiny/README.md

 ```

 Please create a “data” folder on the same level as the .Rproj into which
-you shall everything from your “storage” folder from the
+you upload your zip file: Results_“dbName”.zip.
+RStudio automatically
-“IncidencePrevalence Code” or from the zip file “Results_dbName.zip”
+unzips the files ending up in the “data” folder.
+Please double check.
+In
-(unzipped, they are equivalent).
-In the end, your “data” folder should
+the end, your “data” folder should contain: snapshot_“dbName”.csv,
-contain “snapshot\_”dbName”.csv,
+“dbName_IncidencePrevalenceResults.zip (yes, still a zip that is good,
-“dbName”\_IncidencePrevalenceResults.zip,
+there was a zip in the sip ;-)), incidence_attrition_dbName”.csv, and
-“incidence_attrition_dbName”.csv, and “prevalence_attrition_dbName”.csv
+prevalence_attrition_“dbName”.csv.
+If you have several databases, you
-(or multiples of them if you have several databases)
+will have several copies of those files each with a different “dbName”.

 Then open global.R and click “Run App” in the top right corner.